 Process of classification of the mixed plastic waste in multi-material collection schemes; it consists of separating plastics from non-plastic content as well as plastic itself into different colours/polymer categories.

-Sorting technologies depend on sorting, identification, and separation of plastic waste by type of polymer, additive, colour or shape, based on different physical as well as technical properties.
+Technologies employed for the identification and separation of plastic waste by type of polymer, additive, colour or shape, based on different physical as well as technical properties.

 Additive that controls the effects of heat and ultraviolet light on polymers, such as oxidation for example.